samus42/shattered-throne-solo/part3-ogre.md

 But before we get started one side note on...
 ## YouTube videos
 If you're going to watch a YouTube video on this section, you need to realize something.
 It's bullshit.
 In the videos, the Wizards don't move very much, the enemies line up, and the Ogre stays still in the damage phase.
-Now I'm not saying their fake, but a lot of them are from early on and things have changed.
+Now I'm not saying they're fake, but a lot of them are from early on and things have changed.
 Either that or the streamers got REALLY lucky.
 Things are not going to go that well fo you here.

 But here we go.